Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 There’s the full circle of rubbish: Rubbish (humans) form rubbish (graven images), which God grinds back to rubbish (dust), then He has rubbish (humans) consume rubbish (the idols reduced to dust).
 That’s one of the stories of the Biblical Hebrew words form (H3335) and dust (H6083).
 Sounds foolish, but it’s ironic wisdom.

 Transpose this into a 21st-century narrative.
 Humankind is fabricating a lot of garbage gadgets (our modern idols).
 You fill in the rest of the story as to where this is headed.
 You know enough about what the Bible says regarding the present and the future to know we’re pottering the clay of planet Earth at a consumer rate such that the world population is far outstripping the available rare clay to make our modern toys.
 This deficit cannot go on indefinitely.
 That’s what God’s Word says.

 Dust you are and to dust shall you return.

-I’m going to leave you with this quote above from Genesis 3.19.
+I’m going to leave you with this quote above from Genesis 3:19.
 Why would God create humans from dust only to let them ignominiously end their lives in the same state?
-What’s the point to life if this is the case?
-As you know, this is the situation that philosophy and non-believers have to deal with.
+What’s the point of life if this is the case?
+As you know, this is the situation that philosophy and non-believers have to handle.
 What’s the motivation for life?
 From the Bible, we know there is a purpose for life.
 So, why then, would God have us end up as we started?
 Dust.
 See Further Study

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, From Dust You Came.
+Please use the Social Network links just below to share this information from The Explanation, From Dust You Came.
 The Biblical Hebrew Meaning